Lie monads and dualities: Preliminaries

 \subsection{Additivity}

-Throughout, $\Cc$ will be supposed to be an additive category, and the additive structure is compatible with the monoidal one in the usual sense, in particular $(f+g)\ot h=f\ot h+ g\ot h$ for morphisms $f,g,h$ in $\Cc$.
+Throughout, $\Cc$ will be supposed to be an additive category and, in case it exhibits also a monoidal structure, will be such that the tensor product is additive in each variable.
+In other words, $(f+g)\ot h=f\ot h+ g\ot h$ whenever $f,g,h$ are morphisms of $\Cc$ with $f$ and $g$ parallel.
 For any two object $X,Y$ in $\Cc$, we denote the Hom-set from $X$ to $Y$ (which is supposed to be an abelian group) as $\Hom_\Cc(X,Y)$ or shortly by $\Hom(X,Y)$ if there can be no confusion about the category $\Cc$.
 The identity morphism on $X$ is denoted by $1_X$ or $X$ for short.
 For any functor $F:\Cc\to \Dd$, we denote $\Id_{F}$ the natural transformation defined by $\Id_{FX}=1_{FX}$.
-Although we avoid this for simplicity, most of the theory developed in this paper, can be easily extended to the setting of ($k$-linear) enriched categories (where $k$ has a characteristic different from $2$).
+Although we avoid this for simplicity, most of the theory developed in this paper, can be easily extended to the setting of ($k$-linear) enriched categories.